robinpokorny/hyperapp/CONTRIBUTING.md

 ## Writing Documentation

 HyperApp's getting started guide and documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
 Anyone can create and edit pages and contributions are very welcome.

-## Code of Conduct

-* Be friendly and patient.
-* Be welcoming
-* Be considerate.
-* Be respectful.
-* Be careful in the words that you choose.

 ## Other